AlexJF/alexjf.net/content/home/home.md

 save_as: index.html
 Description: Personal website of Alexandre Jorge Fonseca

-Welcome to the my website!
+Welcome to my website!

-My name is Alexandre Fonseca and I'm a Research Associate at [QCRI](http://qcri.org.qa/) focusing on Distributed Systems.
+My name is Alexandre Fonseca and I'm currently a Research Associate at [QCRI](http://qcri.org.qa/) focusing on Distributed Systems.

 This site's main purpose is to constitute my personal web presence.
 Here you will be able to learn who I am, what projects I am/was involved in as well as just check some rambling posts on my blog.